 Although it may be a stretch to compare the Big Four to Amazon, there is a similar principle at play.
 The 鈥淎mazonification鈥 of the High Street may have turned shopping into a cheaper and more efficient experience, but there will always be a market for smaller specialist shops.
 Similarly, many businesses will prefer to keep their lawyers separate from their accountants, even if they are offered the whole array of professional services under one roof at a lower cost.

 Just because traditional firms have some inherent advantages over the Big Four, this does not mean they can rest on their laurels.
-It is vital that they harness the power of new technologies and adapt their businesses to meet the changing expectations of clients.
+It is vital that they harness the power of new technology and adapt their businesses to meet the changing expectations of clients.
 More firms may decide to change to an ABS in order to bring in new investment or form partnerships with technology companies.
 Managing partners and practice managers should maintain an awareness of the incursions by ALSPs into the legal marketplace, and ensure that they promote the benefits of traditional firms whilst continuing to develop their practices and embrace the future of law.

 * denotes a required field